dbbs-lab/bsb-core/docs/source/usage/getting-started.rst

 This guide aims to get your first model running with the bare minimum steps.
-If you'd like to familiarize yourself with the core concepts and get a more top level understanding first, check out the :doc:`top-level-guide` before you continue.
+If you'd like to familiarize yourself with the core concepts and get a more top level understanding first, check out the :doc:`./top-level-guide` before you continue.

 There are 2 ways of building models using the Brain Scaffold Builder (BSB), the first is through **configuration**, the second is **scripting**.
 The 2 methods complement each